RecursiveG/Yet-Another-Input-Fix/README.md

 Using ASM Transformer to hook into Minecraft, hoping to provide a universal solution to Minecraft IME issue.
 Forge Required.

-## Known Issues
-- Key Event not work properly
-- Focus not change on OSX
-- Not work with Java 8
-- harm to performance

 ## License
 - GPLv2
 - USE AT YOUR OWN RISK